 History of Hoka One One

 Before we begin, let’s talk about the interesting name, “Hoka One One.”
-You probably read the last two words as the number one like I first did.
+You probably read the last two words as number one, like I first did.
 In fact, it’s pronounced, “Hoka On-nay on-nay.”
 The name comes from the Maori language of New Zealand, and it roughly translates as, “Fly over the earth.”
 What could be a more appropriate naming than that for running shoes?

 The company was started in 2009 in Annecy, France.
 Jean-Luc Diard and Nicolas Mermoud began the company intending to allow people to run downhill faster.
 The company has had famous sponsors from top trail runners like Karl Meltzer and Dave Mackey.